-The more you bounce around, the more things will cost.
-Plane tickets, bus and train fares, they all add up.
+The more you bounce around, the more things cost.
+Plane tickets, bus, and train fares, all add up.
 You’re also less likely to benefit from weekly or monthly rates or deals offered by your accommodation.
 If you have even a shred of negotiating skills you should be able to talk the price down on any place you’re staying for more than a few days.

-People ask us how we’re able to travel for so long, slow travel is the answer.
+When people ask me how I can travel for so long, slow travel is the answer.
 You can travel for months on the same amount of money some people spend on a short vacation if you play your cards right.
 You’ll learn to make your money last longer.
-For example, the more time you have in a place, the more likely you are to find cheaper places to eat away from tourist areas.

 Have you ever wondered what it’s like to live in a foreign country?
 To experience everyday life as locals do?
-This isn’t possible if you’re short on time or always onto the next place, yet this is an invaluable lesson to learn.
-You’re not just a tourist anymore, you’re actively staying there for an extended period.
+This isn’t possible if you’re short on time or always onto the next place.
+While slow traveling you’re not just a tourist anymore, you’re actively staying for an extended period.

-You will see how your society differs from the one you’re staying in, realize things you take for granted, the pros and cons, and most importantly what it’s like to be an outsider.
-Being the “other” is something everyone should undergo at least once in their life if only to learn how to empathize with others in a similar predicament.
+You’ll see how your society differs from the one you’re staying in, realize things you take for granted, the pros and cons, and most importantly what it’s like to be an outsider.
+Being the “other” is something everyone should undergo in their life to learn how to empathize with others in a similar predicament.

 One of the best pieces of advice I ever got was: go slow to go fast.
 We live as though there aren’t enough hours in the day, but if we do each thing calmly and carefully we will get it done quicker and with much less stress. -Viggo Mortenson

 One of my fondest travel memories was Couchsurfing with a Carioca in Rio de Janeiro during Carnival.
-Several other couchsurfers were staying there.
+Several other couch surfers were staying there.
 We all ended up staying for ten days in that apartment together, cooking, going to block parties, and playing music together.
-It was something I’ll never forget!
+Something I’ll never forget!

-With slow travel, you can take the time to walk to the market, cook your meals, and get more rest or sleep in late when you feel like it.
+With slow travel, you can take the time to walk to the market, cook your meals, and get more rest or sleep in later.
 It’s much less of a hassle to prioritize your mental and physical health.

 One of the best aspects of taking your time is that you can revisit the places you love.
 You don’t have to feel like visiting a place once is your only chance to see it.

-If you like to take pictures and you’ve only got one day to shoot that wonder of the world you’ve come to visit and it rains all day, you’re shit out of luck.
+If you like to take pictures this is important.
+If you’ve only got one day to shoot that wonder of the world you’ve come to visit and it rains, you’re out of luck.
 For instance, we were so impressed by the Registan in Uzbekistan that we went to see it three different times.

 Your money goes into the pockets of a wider range of people.
-Not just hotel chains, touristy restaurants, and greedy tour companies.
-Going slower allows you to find local businesses to support and you can think about what you can give back to the places you visit, not just what you can take.
+Not just hotel chains, touristy restaurants, and tour companies.
+Going slower allows you to find local businesses to support and you can think about what you can give back to the places you visit.

 If you like a place you can stay longer.
 If you don’t you can move on.
 That’s the beauty of it!
 You’re free to do as you wish.
-If you meet someone who suggests a new destination to you that you didn’t previously know about, you can change your plans on a whim and go there.
+If you meet someone who suggests a new destination that you didn’t previously know about, you can change your plans on a whim and go.

 There’s a lot of waiting involved when you travel.
 You either learn to deal with it or you’re miserable.
 You learn to overcome obstacles and not get so angry when things don’t go your way.

 You’ll realize that if you’re always anticipating what’s next you’re never fully enjoying the present.
-You might also realize that you really can see most of the places you’ve always dreamed of.
-It’s just going to take some time.
+You might also realize that you really can see most of the places you’ve dreamed of.
+It’s just going to take some time!
 What’s the rush?

 It is a cultural revolution against the notion that faster is always better.
 The Slow philosophy is not about doing everything at a snail’s pace.
 It’s about seeking to do everything at the right speed.
 Savoring the hours and minutes rather than just counting them.
 Doing everything as well as possible, instead of as fast as possible.
 It’s about quality over quantity in everything from work to food to parenting. – Carl Honoré on the Slow Movement